pvaut/COVID-19/README.md

-# Correlator of COVID-19 vs. Country Indicator
+# Correlator of COVID-19 Metrics vs. Country Indicators

 This program performs a visual correlation analysis between two sets of factors, each of them present at a country level:
  1. Epidemiological metrics derived from https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data